 Carol Ann has previously spent four years working full time for the Dogs Trust as their first ever canine hydrotherapist and physiotherapist, providing her with a wealth of experience working with a range of nervous and reactive dogs.

-She also has an interest in teaching and research; she is a trained Clinical Educator and was one of the core lecturers of the CEPT veterinary physiotherapy course.
-As such she is able to take students from this course on placements to further their knowledge and understanding of veterinary physiotherapy.
+She also has an interest in teaching and research; she is a trained Clinical Educator and and spent several years as one of the core lecturers and clinical providers of the CEPT veterinary physiotherapy course.

 Carol Ann enjoys walking and training (tricks and scentwork) her crossbreed dog Cleo.
-She also enjoys reading, photography and archery.
+She also enjoys reading, photography and archery, including horseback archery.